suriyadeepan/gnucc-ftu/README.md

 2. Compilation : Shortest Manual Ever
 3. Compiler is smarter than you think
 4. Make it yourself
-5. Macro : A lanuguage in itself
+5. Macro : A language in itself
 6. Debugging : Beyond printf statements
 7. Link and Load : static vs shared libraries
 8. Multithreading : The real deal